rootkovska/rootkovska.github.io/speaking.md

 --------------------

 1. For any segment that requires more than 4 hours on a plane, I would require a business class ticket.
-There is absolutely no exception from this rule.
+There is absolutely no exception from this rule, sorry.

 Dietary constrains
 -------------------

 1. I'm a vegetarian.
-I eat eggs and dairy though,
+I eat eggs and dairy though.
-2. I enjoy mostly European cousins (mostly southern),
+2. I enjoy mostly European cousins (mostly southern).
-3. I don't tolerate anything spicy, sour, or generally exotic (in the meaning: different than European food)
+3. I don't tolerate anything spicy, sour, and generally don't like anything exotic (in the meaning: different than European food)

 Other constrains
 -----------------